MicrosoftDocs/sql-docs/docs/relational-databases/logs/troubleshoot-a-full-transaction-log-sql-server-error-9002.md

 ### More information on AVAILABILITY_REPLICA log_reuse_wait

-When transaction changes at primary Availability replica are not yet hardened on the secondary replica the transaction log cannot be  truncated.
-This can cause the log to grow.
+When transaction changes at primary Availability replica are not yet hardened on the secondary replica, the transaction log on the primary replica cannot be  truncated.
+This can cause the log to grow , and can occur whether the secondary replica is set for synchronous or asynchronous commit mode.
 For information on how to troubleshoot this type of issue see [Error 9002.
 The transaction log for database is full due to AVAILABILITY_REPLICA error](/troubleshoot/sql/availability-groups/error-9002-transaction-log-large)[Error 9002.
 The transaction log for database is full due to AVAILABILITY_REPLICA error](/troubleshoot/sql/availability-groups/error-9002-transaction-log-large)

 ## Disk volume is full